 I don’t think so, because there are still fundamental differences between these two professions.

 You may also like to read; Freelancing (Blogging) Vs Full-time Job: Is Freelancing Better Than A Regular Job?

-Differences Between Blogging and JournalismOf course, there is a distinction between the writing an article for traditional media and the writing an article for a blog.
+Differences Between Blogging and JournalismOf course, there is a distinction between writing an article for traditional media and writing an article for a blog.
 Let's identify the fundamental differences between blogging & journalism including their duty & the purpose of the media they are following.

 1. Fairness and objectivity.The most fundamental difference between these two is objectivity.

 Journalism is all about objectivity whereas blogging is more personal and can be subjective.

 A journalist can’t take sides if he or she is covering a story.
 Journalists have to give both sides of the picture without carrying an agenda.